the UM's Information Literacy Framework

 A new tool for better information management

-On September 23, the Commission for Education and University Life (CFVU) unanimously adopted the UM's information literacy framework.
-This document now provides a common framework for teachers, librarians, and students to better define what it means to "navigate information" at university and make informed use of it.
+On September 23, the Committee on Education and University Life (CFVU) unanimously adopted the University of Montreal’s Information Literacy Framework.
+This document now serves as a common framework for faculty, librarians, and students to better define what it means to “navigate information” at the university and to use it effectively.

-Developed by the Joint Documentation Service and then enriched by several months of discussions with all teaching departments, this reference framework is intended to become a structuring tool for the design of training programs.
-It can be used in the preparation of future models, in line with the institution's guidelines for the next accreditation period.
+Developed by the Joint Documentation Service and subsequently refined through several months of consultation with all academic departments, this framework is intended to serve as a key tool for designing academic programs.
+It can be used when preparing future program proposals, in line with the institution’s strategic priorities for the upcoming accreditation cycle.

 Information literacy encompasses all the skills needed to search for, select, understand, analyze, and reuse information, whether scientific, professional, or general knowledge.
-In a context marked by data overload and the transformations brought about by digital tools and artificial intelligence, these skills have become essential.
+In a world characterized by an overabundance of data and the transformations brought about by digital tools and artificial intelligence, these skills have become essential.

 • access relevant resources more effectively;